Abhishek-AC/TicTacToe-ipfs/README.md

 # TicTacToe-ipfs
-A proof of concept on how state channels can be used in Ethereum based games.
+A proof of concept on how IPFS state channels can be used in Ethereum based games.

 Requirements: